 Businesses in every industry are trying to connect with people online, and anyone who’s comfortable relating to online audiences can adapt their skills to business needs — all it takes is a willingness to understand an industry and business needs.
 Also, if you’ve ever had a job in retail, fast food, customer service, telemarketing…anything really, you’ve already got insight into more than you probably realize.

-Writing here includes case studies, whitepapers, blogs, news articles, website copy, newsletters, and internal communications.
+Writing here includes case studies, whitepapers, blogs, news articles, website copy, newsletters, reports, and internal communications.
 Print copy includes conference materials, brochures, flyers, and sales writing.

 Primary contact person: CEOs, marketing directors, content marketing directors, marketing agencies